MY CHILDHOOD ENDED when I was ten.

 It was all he needed.
 With a little more digging, he found the address of the house where his daughter was living.
 In the autumn of 2002, a few weeks before Easter, Michael set forth with an unmedicated Mary to see their children in the flesh.

-AFTER THE ARRIVAL of Mary Israel, my family spent the next week laying low at a motel opposite the racecourse.
+AFTER THE ARRIVAL of Mary Shelley, my family spent the next week laying low at a motel opposite the racecourse.
 Wintering trees spewed yellow leaves across footpaths caked with horse manure.
 It was officially a ‘holiday’.
 We stayed in the family suite and watched M-rated movies paid for by the Department of Child Safety.

 Hannah and I spent our clandestine getaway swimming in the pool and bickering about who’d be kidnapped first.